-After modifying the JSON/XML element content, you can execute a PUT operation with the ETag value in the If-Match request header parameter.
-The If-Match header parameter is required to make sure that the version element is the most current version.
+After modifying the JSON/XML element content, you can execute a PUT operation with the ETag.
+The ETag is required to make sure that the version element is the most current version.

 It is important to modify the results of the GET execution to make sure that all attributes are present for the update (for example, the key).